 What do we produce at our refineries?

-We produce quality fuels and lubricants, which are distributed through 4,223 service stations in Italy alone.
-Proprietary technologies such as EcofiningTM are used to produce a biofuel that can be added to normal fuels.
-We produced 219,000 tonnes of biofuel in 2018, representing a year-on-year increase of 206,000 tonnes.
+We produce quality fuels and lubricants, which are distributed through 4,184 service stations in Italy alone.
+Proprietary technologies such as EcofiningTM are used to produce diesel with a lower carbon content.
+We produced 256,000 tonnes of biofuel in 2019, representing a year-on-year increase of 219,000 tonnes.